run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ![alt text](images/image-15.png)

 !!!
 Note
-    DO NOT select the Run:ai deployment operator in BCM10 at this stage as it is only relevant for Run:ai SaaS deployments.
+    Do NOT select the Run:ai deployment operator in BCM10 at this stage as it is only relevant for NVIDIA Run:ai SaaS deployments.

 #### NVIDIA GPU Operator